Be an everyday Texas hero. Carry naloxone to save a life.

 HOW TO HELP SOMEONE

-If you are concerned that a friend or family member may be misusing prescription opioids, it’s time to speak up.
+If you are concerned that a friend or family member may be misusing prescription opioids or at risk for a fentanyl overdose, it’s time to speak up.
 Find guidance for navigating a challenging but potentially life-saving conversation.

 Resources